whiskerlabs/ansible-python/README.md

 An Ansible role for installing a sane Python execution environment.

-This role installs target versions of the Python programming language, Setuptools, and pip, all from source.
+This role installs (from source) target versions of the Python programming language, Setuptools, and pip.
 Virtualenv is then installed with pip.

 By default, the packaging tools (i.e. setuptools, pip, and virtualenv) are upgraded to their latest versions.
 This functionality can be disabled by setting the variable `python_upgrade_packaging_tools` to `no`.

-## Requirements
+## Installation

-Tested on Ansible 1.9.x.
+`ansible-python` is tested on Ansible 1.9.x.
 It likely works on older versions, but we haven't had occasion to check.
-README patches welcome if this requirement needs amending.
+README patches are welcome if this requirement needs amending.

-## Installation

-With Ansible Galaxy:
+To install with Ansible Galaxy:

     $ ansible-galaxy install whiskerlabs.python